 The International House Director of Studies course is for anyone who is looking to moving into academic management or someone who has already made that step and needs more support in their new academic manager role.
-This online CPD course will give you an overview of what is required as a DOS, the variety of tasks and responsibilities involved, so that you feel confident that you have the training and knowledge required for the role of Academic Manager.
+This online CPD course will give you an overview of what is required as an academic manager or DOS, the variety of tasks and responsibilities involved, so that you feel confident that you have the training and knowledge required for the role of Academic Manager.

 Who is it for?

 - Language teaching professionals from all over the world

 - Experienced teachers, preferably with a Diploma qualification

 - Teachers that are about to start in, or recently took on, an academic manager role